 Cybersecurity risks are nothing new.
 Businesses have traditionally used passwords and tools such as endpoint protection and firewalls to try to keep attackers out.
-However in recent years, the cybersecurity landscape has changed and these conventional defences are no longer adequate.
+However, in recent years, the cybersecurity monitoring landscape has changed and these conventional defences are no longer adequate.

 Cybersecurity monitoring – also known as managed detection and response – allows you to take your cybersecurity to the next level.
 As your network is professionally monitored on a 24/7 basis, it can detect if someone is trying to break in or if a breach has already occurred, so any threats are identified and contained as quickly as possible.

 Monitoring will highlight other risks too – such as employees logging in from unusual locations or downloading large amounts of data.
 It also provides valuable reassurance to customers and regulators that you are serious about cybersecurity and are taking every step to safeguard data.

 Most businesses have relied on standard cybersecurity tools which aim tprevent attacks from occurring.
 However, the business environment has changed.
 There are a number of reasons why they now need to reconsider their strategy and take a more pro-active approach to cybersecurity:

 - Cybercrime has become big business – as internet use has grown, criminal gangs have moved into the market, and attackers have become more sophisticated and professional.
 Attacks are also more frequent and are now a weekly occurrence for many businesses.
 According to the Cyber Security Breaches Survey 2020, which is produced by the UK government, almost half of businesses (46%) surveyed had suffered incidents in the previous 12 months – up from 32% the year before.
 Of these, around a third (32%) were experiencing incidents at least once a week.